stanchiang/Luxyy/README.md

 - settings cell: give app store review
 - refactor so that refreshing doesn't show the base 'x' and 'star' images
 - updating decision should also reload collectionview
-- add pull to refresh
+- play mp4 in background of login page

 ##### playlistDetail
 - ~~tapping on playlist loads a collection view of items~~